wp-plugins/pubsubhubbub/tags/1.3/readme.txt

 This plugin:

-* Now supports multi-user installations!
+* Supports multi-user installations (NEW!)
-* Supports multiple hubs!
+* Supports multiple hubs
 * Supports all of the feed formats used by WordPress, not just ATOM and RSS2
 * Announces which hubs you are using by adding `<link rel="hub" ...>` declarations to your template header and ATOM feed
 * Adds `<atom:link rel="hub" ...>` to your RSS feeds along with the necessary XMLNS declaration for RSS 0.92/1.0